|

 away, claim Tesich and Yates, is by finding a passion for something,

-and pursue that to the fullest, illustrated here through our
+and pursue that to the fullest, represented by our

 protagonist Dave's devotion to cycling.
 His passion is romanticised,

-idealised even, just like his love life, but instead of falling
+idealised even, just like his love life is, but instead of falling

-flat, which such a depiction could have in a lesser film by a lesser
+flat, which such a depiction might in a lesser film by a lesser

-director, we acknowledge and appreciate that his romanticism and
+director, we recognise and appreciate that his romanticism and

-idealisation is one of the wonders of youth; perhaps his most potent
+idealisation are among the wonders of youth; perhaps his most potent

 tool.
 And this is a quality he ultimately comes to realize he should